redis/redis-doc/topics/benchmarks.md

 scale out on several cores if needed.
 It is not really fair to compare one single Redis instance to a multi-threaded data store.

-Then the benchmark should do the same operations, and work in the same way with the multiple data stores you want to compare.
-It is absolutely pointless to compare the result of redis-benchmark to the result of another benchmark program and extrapolate.

 A common misconception is that redis-benchmark is designed to make Redis performances look stellar, the throughput achieved by redis-benchmark being somewhat artificial, and not achievable by a real application.
 This is